Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/overview/essay.md

 # Sutton SignWriting Infrastructure and Program

-*A stewardship and program series*
+*A stewardship and program-design series*

 Sutton SignWriting is not only a writing system, a technical model, or a set of publications.
 It is also a maintained infrastructure: domains, code, fonts, data, documentation, standards work, partner relationships, and public resources that need accountable continuity.

 This series describes the stewardship functions that would make that infrastructure easier to preserve, extend, fund, and hand forward responsibly.

+Status note: this series describes stewardship requirements and program-design options.
+It does not announce a formal host institution, funding line, fiscal sponsor, lab placement, or institutional program unless such a structure is named in a later public update.

 It is for: